bloxbean/cardano-client-lib/README.md

 ## UtxoSelectionStrategy
 The utxo selection strategy can be changed by providing a custom implementation of "UtxoSelectionStrategy" interface.
 By default, the high level api like TransactionHelperService uses a default out-of-box implementation "DefaultUtxoSelectionStrategyImpl".
 The default strategy is too simple and finds all required utxos sequentially.
 But it may not be efficient for some usecases.

-You can create a custom implementation of UtxoSelectionStrategy to change the default utxo selection behaviour.
-The custom UtxoSelectionStrategy impl can then be set in the UtxoTransactionBuilder through TransactionHelperService.
+You can use a custom or different implementation of UtxoSelectionStrategy to change the default utxo selection behaviour.

 ```
+UtxoSupplier utxoSupplier = new DefaultUtxoSupplier(utxoService);
-UtxoSelectionStrategy customUtxoSelectionStrategy = new CustomUtxoSelectionStrategyImpl(utxoService); //Your custom impl
+ProtocolParamsSupplier protocolParamsSupplier = new DefaultProtocolParamsSupplier(epochService);

-transactionHelperService.getUtxoTransactionBuilder().setUtxoSelectionStrategy(customUtxoSelectionStrategy);
+//Create TransactionHelperService with LargestFirst
+TransactionBuilder transactionBuilder = new TransactionBuilder(new LargestFirstUtxoSelectionStrategy(utxoSupplier), protocolParamsSupplier);
+TransactionHelperService transactionHelperService = new TransactionHelperService(transactionBuilder, new DefaultTransactionProcessor(transactionService));

+//Get FeeCalculationService using the above TransactionHelperService
+FeeCalculationService feeCalculationService = backendService.getFeeCalculationService(transactionHelperService);
 ```

 # Build